-Apart from the perception of the country’s political instability limiting the appetite of large international investors for local funds, other structural factors influence the Italian fundraising landscape, which is not catching up with the significant increase in global fundraising numbers in recent years.
+Apart from the perception of the country's political instability limiting the appetite of large international investors for local funds, other structural factors influence the Italian fundraising landscape, which is not catching up with the significant increase in global fundraising numbers in recent years.
 Allocations to private equity by Italian pension funds continue to represent a very limited portion of their assets compared to pension funds in other Western countries.
-Recent events suggest that this situation is unlikely to change rapidly.
-In 2016 and 2017, many institutions including banking foundations and pension funds were invited to join a scheme for investing in securitised products, which helped Italian banks to reduce their non-performing exposures.7 Those accepting this invitation, of course, had fewer resources available for other asset classes.
-Also, pension funds are more willing than in the past to diversify their PE commitments geographically, and this is reducing allocations to local funds.8 While Italian managers receive limited support from domestic institutional investors, only some of them have the size, track record and ability to raise funds in the international markets.
-Another element to note is that sub-threshold managers under Directive 2011/61/UE on Alternative Investment Fund Managers (AIFMD) are subject to an authorisation requirement pursuant to Italian law.
-This is making the market for VC and other small funds less dynamic and diversified than it was in the pre-AIFMD scenario (when unregulated structures were also available).
+Also, pension funds are now more willing than in the past to diversify their PE commitments geographically, and this is reducing allocations to local funds.6 This situation is unlikely to change rapidly.
+While Italian managers receive limited support from domestic institutional investors, only some of them have the size, track record and ability to raise funds in the international markets.
+Another element to note is that sub-threshold managers under Directive 2011/61/EU on Alternative Investment Fund Managers (AIFMD) are subject to an authorisation requirement pursuant to Italian law.
+This is making the market for venture capital and other small funds less dynamic and diversified than it was in the pre-AIFMD scenario (when unregulated structures were also available).

-Notwithstanding the above, the fundraising market appears to have significant potential for further growth, considering the size and dynamism of the Italian economy, the large number of SMEs that need to optimise their funding sources (still dominated by the banking system) and capture opportunities for export growth and new generations of fund managers progressively changing the face of the industry.
-Tax incentives have recently been introduced to foster direct and indirect long-term investment in local SMEs by pension funds.
+Notwithstanding the above, the private equity industry appears to have significant potential for further growth, given the size and dynamism of the Italian economy, the large number of small and medium-sized enterprises (SMEs) that need to optimise their funding sources (still dominated by the banking system) and capture opportunities for export growth, and the new generations of fund managers progressively changing the face of the industry.
+Tax incentives have been introduced in recent years to foster direct and indirect long-term investment in local SMEs by pension funds.

 i Preferred jurisdictions and legal forms